-ED.A Identify and describe a problem that can be solved with a potentially new product or process.
-B O ED.B Identify appropriate stakeholders and content experts and evaluate their input.
-ED.C Plan and conduct research by gathering relevant and credible data, facts, and information. Ø ED.D Articulate appropriate STEM practices and principles in the design f(x)≉ ED.E Evaluate solution alternatives and select a final design by considering assumptions, tradeoffs, criteria, and constraints.
-A B B ED.F Create a prototype.
-ED.G Create and implement a testing plan to evaluate the performance of design solutions.
-ED.H Apply iteration to improve engineering designs. (†+ ED.I Articulate and reflect on how an engineering design process could be applied to solving a problem. ک e4usa Curriculum Overview
+ED.A Identify and describe a local problem that can be solved with a potentially new product or process. ' ED.B Identify appropriate stakeholders and content experts.
+ED.C Plan and conduct research by gathering relevant and credible data, facts, and information. Ø ED.D Explore appropriate STEM practices and principles in the design. f(x)% ED.F Create a prototype.
+ED.G Create a testing plan to evaluate the performance of design solutions.
+ED.H Document the need to iterate in order to improve engineering designs.

+ED.I Reflect on how an engineering design process could be applied to solving a problem.
+ED.J Use appropriate engineering tools.

+e4usa + Making Curriculum Overview

-The curriculum is designed as a full-year course as detailed below.
+The e4usa + Making curriculum is designed as a full-year course as detailed below.
 The expectation is for students to have approximately 200 minutes per week of instructional contact time.
 Schools working on block schedules should adjust the per week expectations accordingly.